 Believe it or not, what you eat can directly impact the appearance of your skin.
 While some studies show that certain foods do, in fact, have a link to acne, there are always exceptions and your skin is unique.
 Foods containing sugar, dairy, caffeine, gluten, and fried foods have all been known to produce acne.
 However, rather than giving up all of those foods, try monitoring your skin’s reactions to each.
 If you start to notice that you break out after eating dairy, limit your dairy intake to minimize your acne.

 Developing a better understanding of what causes your acne specifically will help you determine a treatment plan that will get at the source of your acne and prevent future breakouts, not just current ones.
-As you learn more about your skin and how it reacts to certain things, you will also be able to build a more complete daily routine that nourishes your skin and helps create the beautiful, clear skin you have always wanted.
+As you learn more about your skin and how it reacts to certain things, you will also be able to build a more complete daily routine that nourishes your acne-prone skin and helps create the beautiful, clear skin you have always wanted.